10/30/2024

 speaker

-Our next question comes to the line of Jerry Revich with Goldman Sachs.
-Please receive your question.
+Our next question comes from the line of Jerry Revich with Goldman Sachs.
+Please proceed with your question.

 speaker